 We were in Holme recently assessing a route for wheelchair access.
 This route would not only allow wheelchair users to experience the views of the sea and beautiful countryside but enjoy the wild birds in the bird watching observatory.

 The Activetrails team will be at Whitlingham Park on 23rd July for the 'Picnic at the Park' day.
 If you're interested in seeing the Mountain Trike, having a try or booking a demonstration this will be an excellent opportunity.

 Paraplegic TV Presenter Mik Scarlet visited the Norfolk Broads earlier in the year to make a short video about wheelchair access on the broads.
-Whitlingham Park featured in the video where Mik went for a boat trip on the lake in the wheelchair accessable raft called the Ra.
+Whitlingham Park featured in the video where Mik went for a boat trip on the lake in the wheelchair accessible raft called the Ra.
 Also he met the Activetrails team and had a try in the Mountain Trike.
 You can have a look at the video here.

 N.C.C. will be holding a launch at Burgh Castle for the recently constructed wheelchair accessible boardwalk.
 Activetrails have been invited to this.
 The event will commence on the 14th June with a welcome at the Village Hall followed by a ribbon cutting by celebrated local wildlife writer Mark Cocker.

 We will be holding our A.G.M. on the 26th May 2017.

 All the latest news round up of where we've been, what we've been doing, and who we've been doing it with.